-What is the best way to educate democratic citizens?
-And how do we decide what kind of education is right for ourselves and those around us?
-These questions are at the heart of current debates about the future of democratic societies and the university's place within them.
-According to some, higher education should impart useful knowledge and skills that prepare people for successful careers; others insist that the university's role is to educate self-directing human beings who strive to make society more just.
-And some argue that learning to think is its own good.
-Though flaring up anew, this debate is as old as democracy itself.
 Bard College Berlin's core curriculum begins with a semester-long reflection on the relationship between democracy and education through a sustained engagement with Plato's Republic.
-The book opens with Socrates and his associates gathering at a rich immigrant's house in Athens' cosmopolitan port the Piraeus.
+The dialogue opens with Socrates and his associates gathering at a wealthy immigrant's house in Athens' cosmopolitan port, the Piraeus.
 The interlocutors participate in a night-long conversation about the nature of justice and whether it is worth striving to live a just life.
+The Republic also includes an extended reflection on the virtues and vulnerabilities of democratic society.
 What did Socrates-Plato's teacher and a paradigmatic educator who was sentenced to death by a democratic jury-teach his young companions?
 What might we learn from him?

-In this course, we will be particularly attentive to the dialogic character of Plato's writing in its exchanges with other authors, genres and modes of thought.
-In the first week we read Plato's Apology of Socrates as an introduction to the figure of Socrates.
-We will also read the first book of Homer's Iliad, the lyric poetry of Sappho, Aristophanes' Assemblywomen and Sophocles' Antigone to trace the important dialogues that the Republic opens with epic, lyric, comedy and tragic poetry.
+In this course, we will be particularly attentive to the dialogic character of Plato's text in its exchanges with other authors, genres and modes of thought.
+We will also focus on the relationship between justice and dialogue.
+In the first week, we will read Plato's Apology of Socrates as an introduction to the figure of Socrates.
+We will also read the first books of Homer's Iliad, Hesiod's Works and Days, the poems of Sappho, Aristophanes' Assemblywomen and Sophocles' Antigone to trace the important dialogues that the Republic opens with epic, didactic, lyric, comic and tragic poetry.
 Attending to the interlocutors with which the Republic is engaged, we will strive to better understand and evaluate its own poetics and arguments.
-Across these exchanges and throughout the Republic our readings will be guided by focus on the closely related themes of democracy and education.
+Throughout the course, we will aim to become thoughtful interlocutors with Plato's work and one another.